cmrazek/DkTools/README.md

 ## Change Log

+**Version 1.6.8 Changes:**
+- Code analysis on switch statements with enums no longer consider the code branch 'covered' if all enum options are present (but no default).
+There could be an invalid value in the variable.

 **Version 1.6.7 Changes:**
 - Fixed problem with code analysis warnings when calling widthof() with an uninitialized variable.
 - Added support for using constants with #warndel and #warnadd.